Brick Bonding Patterns - a Guide

 Mortar plays a significant role, constituting 15-17% of the visible brickwork in a wall, contingent on the bond pattern.
 Therefore, another crucial aspect in determining the overall appearance of a building is the color of the mortar.

-Even the same brick can exhibit a completely different aesthetic when paired with different mortar colors.
+Even the same brick can exhibit a completely different aesthetic when paired with different mortar colours.
 It's essential to verify that the chosen mortar complements the surrounding built environment, especially in the case of repointing existing brickwork.

 We recommend experimenting with various mortar colors during the selection process to guarantee that the final product achieves the precise look and feel you desire.